-An estimated 1,350 women will be diagnosed with cervical cancer in Canada in 2020.
+An estimated 1,500 women were diagnosed with cervical cancer in Canada in 2021.
 This cancer emerges when tumours form in the cells of the cervix and can normally be treated if found early.
-However, it is estimated that in 2020, 410 Canadian women died from cervical cancer.
+However, it is estimated that in 2021, 410 Canadian women died from cervical cancer.

 Cervical cancer can normally be prevented through vaccination against the human papillomavirus (HPV), a sexually transmitted virus that affects men and women alike and is responsible for almost all cervical cancers.
 If a woman is infected with HPV, regular screenings are needed to help prevention and early detection of cervical cancer.
 If found early, cervical cancers are generally curable, but few treatment options exist for women with advanced or metastatic disease.